water spider

 Britannica Quiz

 Water spiders, which tend to be more active at night than during the day, are carnivorous and prey on aquatic invertebrates, such as water mites, water boatmen, and phantom midge larvae.
-Males generally are more aggressive hunters than females.
+The spiders are hunters and do not use their webs as snares.
+Males generally are more aggressive than females, and the bite is reported to be painful to humans.